 The Importance of Implementing Modifications for ELLs

-Although these modifications are insufficient to place our students on a level playing field with their English speaking counterparts, they do make a huge difference in our students’ academic success.
+Although these modifications are insufficient to place our students on a level playing field with their native English-speaking counterparts, they do make a huge difference in their academic success.

-The terms modifications and accommodations are often used interchangeably, but it’s imperative that teachers understand the differences between the two.
+The terms modifications and accommodations are often used interchangeably, but teachers must understand the differences:

-Modifications are essentially changes made to the core content so that the learning objectives are different and more accessible for the student.
+Modifications — changes made to the core content so that the learning objectives are different and more accessible for the student.

 Both modifications and accommodations should be used carefully and with thoughtful consideration.